Dear Mr. Boris,

 (More seriously: Using Soxhlet's extractor is just a bit more complicated than cooking, but every self-taught laboratory practitioner will greatly benefit from the opportunity to see how it works in a proper chemical lab.)

 (Note 2: Soxhlet's extractor is a laboratory apparatus and industrial extraction is not suitable, and the Czech environment does not want small business, so for most people, soxhlet will remain largely a toy.)

 To next: Choose alcohol concentration according to your own judgment.
 You can go from liqueur concentrations to those of 70%.
 For panaxosides there will be no difference in solubility.
 Ginseng polysaccharides could, but I do not have enough information to know exactly what the effect of changing concentration has on their solubility.
 You can extract the root of eleuterokok as well as ginseng, the only difference is that eleuterokok is woody and can not be eaten.

 To the rhythm of sleep and waking

 At the end of your letter, you also mention an article about the rhythm of sleep and waking .
-He gives generally little but familiar instructions on how to set up his inner clock.
+It provides generally little but simple instructions on how to set up its internal clock.
 I am glad to find and read it sometimes - this information is generally lacking in Healthy Living Manuals.
 Regular, vigorous, eight-hour night sleep is also one of the keys to managing today's epidemic obesity .